Methodology

 Growth

-Industrial Pulse and the yield curve help indicate whether the backdrop looks supportive, cooling, or more fragile.
+Industrial Pulse and the yield curve help frame whether the backdrop looks more resilient, cooling, or more fragile.

 Stress and regime